samfriedmann/Lookup-List/README.md

 © Sam Friedman 2020 - All Rights Reserved

 ## Thanks
-Special thanks to W3Schools and Stack Overflow
+Special thanks to W3Schools and Stack Overflow.
 Special thanks to Coach Clark and the boys for the inspiration to write this script.

 ## Notes